christianm20358/Docs-Proxmox/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repository is for documentation of my home lab.
-It will have a primary focus on Cybersecurity.
+The primary focus will be on Cybersecurity.
 The goal at the end of the project is to harden a small LAN according to the CIS 18 framework.
-The main interface server handling the majority of the network administration is a dedicated server with Proxmox, a debian based virtual environment that is ideal for managing multiple virtual machines and can also contain docker images.
+The main interface server handling the majority of the network administration is a dedicated server installed with Proxmox, a debian based virtual environment that is ideal for managing multiple virtual machines and can also contain docker images.
 Some combination of the two will likely perform most of the network management.

 Here's why: